-If you feel that you need some extra support to help you through a review, Positive Life has peer-support advocates who can often provide the support that you need.
-A peer-support advocate is someone who stands beside you and can help you speak up for your rights.
-An advocate will support you to ask for what you need or want in a situation and we can either help you sort out a problem yourself or be there to work out how to resolve things together with you.
+If you feel that you need some extra support to help you through a review, Positive Life has peer navigators living with HIV ourselves, who can often provide the support that you need.
+A peer navigator is someone who stands beside you and can help you speak up for your rights.
+A peer navigator will support you to ask for what you need or want in a situation and we can either help you sort out a problem yourself or be there to work out how to resolve things together with you.
 These might include attending a meeting with you or on your behalf, writing you a letter of support or making phone calls with you or on your behalf.

-If you’re living with HIV and would like some extra help with your accommodation applications or housing needs, or you have questions or concerns about your health and HIV medications, or if you think you’ve been treated differently because of your HIV, you can pick up the phone and call (02) 9206-2177 or 1800 245 677 (free call) or email firstname.lastname@example.org
+If you’re living with HIV and would like some extra support or you have questions or concerns about your health and HIV medications, or if you think you’ve been treated differently because of your HIV, you can pick up the phone and call (02) 8357 8386 or 1800 245 677 (free call) or email firstname.lastname@example.org

 Stock photos used and do not imply any HIV status, sexuality or behaviours.
 Posed by model.
 You may not reproduce or copy any of the content on this website, including files downloadable from this website, without the written permission of Positive Life NSW.